mhdhazmi/GNNPowerSystem/Paper/Progress_Report.md

 At 20%+ labels, both methods achieve reliable performance with low variance.

 **Why SSL Helps Most at Extreme Low-Label:**
-1. At 10% labels (~918 training samples), scratch training is seed-dependent and often fails
+1. At 10% labels (~9,188 training samples with only ~460 positives due to 5% positive rate), scratch training is seed-dependent and often fails
 2. SSL pretraining learns graph structure from unlabeled data, providing robust initialization
 3. This makes learning consistent regardless of random seed
 4. At 20%+ labels, scratch has enough samples to reliably learn, and the SSL advantage diminishes